|Capitalism's big con:

 freedom when the world is divided out and stitched up by giant companies.

 JUST A glance at the income and lifestyles of the top bosses and the

 wealthy, or a glimpse of the large and sometimes beautiful buildings in

 our cities, brings one conclusion.
 Britain is not a poor country.
 But who

 created that wealth?
 Who built the skyscrapers and palaces, the motorways

-The source of all wealth in capitalist society comes from the labour of
+The source of all commodity values in capitalist society comes from the labour of

 the working class, the vast majority of people who live by selling their

-Working-class people do not have investments like the capitalists.
+Working-class people do not have investments in the way that the capitalists do.
 We

 can only make ends meet by selling our ability to work for wages.
 Some